About Us

 Please reach out if you would like to volunteer for one of these committees and get in touch with committee chairs if you have any questions.

-Chair: Dr. Nehal Thakor
+Chair: Dr. Hosna Jabbari

 Membership and Analytics